Public Health FAQs

 • How can I find out more information about the internship orientation sessions? — Students are sent emails for sessions early in each semester.
 Check the Public Health myUMBC groups pages for postings.

 • Is an internship required for graduation? — No, students are required to complete experiential learning, but can substitute research experience for the internship.
 This is offered on a limited application basis.
+Most students will complete an internship to fulfill this requirement.

 The Public Health Curriculum